Accessorial, franchisor & holding company liability

 In these situations, the responsibility for breaching the workplace law, and the penalties that could apply for these breaches, can extend to these third parties.

-A person or company can only be liable as an accessory if they were involved in the contravention.
-Franchisors and holding companies can be liable for their franchisees’ and subsidiaries’ contraventions even if they didn’t know about them.
+A person or company can only be held responsible as an accessory if they were involved in the contravention.
+Franchisors and holding companies can be held responsible for their franchisees’ and subsidiaries’ conduct even if they didn’t know about the actual contravention.

 Find out more about: